 In case you were wondering too, “Are coffee grounds good for houseplants?”
-The answer is yes!
+The answer is definitely yes!
 Coffee grounds can be a wonderful source of nutrients that will help your houseplants grow and thrive.
 They’re also eco-friendly, not to mention free!

 With a few simple tips in mind, you can make a cheap, simple, and effective fertilizer for your indoor plants with something you would have thrown away.